How to Organise an Event

 - Older people: during the day, weekdays or weekends

 Good event management includes identifying any potential risks and deciding how you will mitigate them.
-A blank risk assessment form (Appendix 1) and a worked example (Appendix 2) is included in this guide to give you some idea of the type of risks you may need to consider.
+A blank risk assessment form can be downloaded from the Planning Division website.
 For further advice on how to complete a risk assessment, contact the Community Engagement Team.

-Depending on the nature of your event, you/your colleagues may need to have a CRB check.
-The Criminal Records Bureau website ( www.crb.homeoffice.gov.uk) has more information on when a CRB check is required.
-CRB checks can be arranged through the University – contact the Human Resources Division for more information.
+Depending on the nature of your event, you/your colleagues may need to have a DBS (formerly CRB) check.
+The Disclosure and Barring Service website has more information on when a DBS check is required.
+DBS checks can be arranged through the University – contact the Human Resources Division for more information.